mantono/guide/stuff-to-build.md

 Reduces over queues making views and storing them in redis

 - Runs on apache flink for stability and scalability
-- Writes to Redis
+- Writes to Flink persistent storage
-- Triggers events for document viewer
+- Triggers events for view-reader

-doc-store (name tbd)
+view-reader
 ---------------------------

-Exposes redis data, and applies access control rules.
-This redis data has two types documents and feeds.
+Exposes flink data, and applies access control rules.
+This data has two types documents and feeds.
 Documents are entirely overwritten on update, while feeds can be added to.